Dodgers clinch postseason berth in 8-4 win over D-backs

 D-backs: 1B Seth Beer left the game in the first with a dislocated left shoulder.
 He dived for Trea Turner’s hit down the line and landed on his belly.
 Beer was making his first start as a position player in just his fifth major league game.

-Dodgers: Closer Kenley Jansen came off the paternity list after missing two games for the birth of a daughter. … RHP Mitch White was optioned.
+Dodgers: Closer Kenley Jansen came off the paternity list after missing two games for the birth of a daughter.
+He retired the side in the ninth in a non-save situation. … RHP Mitch White was optioned.

 UP NEXT